vaibhav18matere/books/README.md

 - The good things in life cost what they cost.
 The unnecessary things are not worth it at any price.

+### 28th MARCH => COWARDICE AS A DESIGN PROBLEM

+- Don’t try to make it up on the fly.
+Have a plan.

+### 29th MARCH => WHY DO YOU NEED TO IMPRESS THESE PEOPLE AGAIN?

+- Suddenly we’re wearing uncomfortable, ridiculous clothes we’ve been told are cool, eating differently, talking differently, eagerly waiting for a call or text.
+- If we did these things because we liked it, that would be one thing.
+But that’s not what it is.
+It’s just a means to an end—to get someone to give us the nod.

+- “We buy things we don’t need, to impress people we don’t like.”